Baharul0111/Driver-Drowsiness-Detection/readme2.md

 ## Results

-In this study, we propose a new method for driver drowsiness detection combining LLM and deep learning techniques.
-Our approach utilizes behavioral information, including facial expression and eye movement, to precisely measure drowsiness.

-Unlike existing approaches that tend to rely on limited types of data and simple algorithms, our system utilizes the strengths of deep learning for feature extraction coupled with the contextual understanding of LLM.
+Unlike existing approaches that tend to rely on limited types of data and simple algorithms, this system utilizes the strengths of deep learning for feature extraction coupled with the contextual understanding of LLM.
 This integration improves accuracy and reliability where previous methods suffer from variability of driving conditions and fatigue indicators.

 **Performance Metrics:**